ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 export { Storage };
 ```

-Now we can begin creating the test:
+Now we can begin creating the test for our new `SessionVaultService` in `src/app/core/session-vault/session-vault.service.spec.ts`.
+Start by importing `Storage` and `Session` as shown and by adding `describe` blocks for each of our public methods:

 ```TypeScript
 import { TestBed } from '@angular/core/testing';
 import { Storage } from '@capacitor/storage';
 import { Session } from '@app/models';
 import { SessionVaultService } from './session-vault.service';